TonyRipa/Fermat/README.md

 ## Dependency

 Constraints vs. Generics model 2 types.
 We may imagine multiple types based on dependencies.
 For example, we can have a dependency chain, y=x, where y is Any, and x is Real (or vice-versa).
-Alternatively, we can have a dependency chain, y=x, where y is Any, and x lacks depedence.
+Alternatively, we can have a dependency chain, y=x, where y is Any, and x lacks dependence.
 In the latter case, x is like a generic.
 We might imagine all kinds of dependency chains, trees, loops, etc. which might otherwise be interpreted as many different kinds of types.

 ## 0\*X=0